-Launched in 2014, Neighborhood Horns and Drums is our program that targets schools, detention centers and community centers that currently do not have Jazz or Brass Band programs during their school day.
-Providing schools with a one-year teaching artist residency, Neighborhood Horns and Drums develops and educates young men and women through authentic musical experiences, builds self esteem by appreciating one’s own unique and diverse heritage, and strengthens a sense of community among at-risk youth.
+Launched in 2014, Creative School Residencies (formerly Neighborhood Horns and Drums) is our program that works with schools and community centers that currently do not have Jazz or Brass Band programs during their school day.
+Providing schools with a one-year teaching artist residency, Creative School Residencies develops and educates young men and women through authentic musical experiences, builds self esteem by appreciating one’s own unique and diverse heritage, and strengthens a sense of community among at-risk youth.
 Students who participate are not only learn the melodies, chord changes, scales, triads, basic structures and lyrics to songs that are deeply imbedded in the community.
-Neighborhood Horns and Drums currently serves: ReNEW Dolores T. Aaron Academy, ReNEW Mcdonogh City Park Academy, ReNEW Cultural Arts Academy, Youth Study Center, Rivarde Detention Center.
+Creative School Residencies currently serves: ReNEW Dolores T. Aaron Academy, ReNEW Sci-Tech Academy, Mildred Osborne Academy, Homer Plessy Community School, and Bethune Elementary School.

 Interested in having your program benefit from the Neighborhood Horns and Drums program?
 Email Ashley Shabankareh, Director of Programs, for more information.